Qdeeme/XP-Simplifier/README.md

 ## 🔧 Mending Rework (Anvil-Based)

-Because XP orbs are removed, **Mending has been reworked** to function without them while remaining balanced.
+**Mending has been reworked** to function without them while remaining balanced mainly due to OrbMode -> "simple".

 ### 🔨 How Mending Works